Henkjan1110/intro-programming-website/data/week1/4-reading-input.md

 ```

 Input is read using the `scanner` tool's `nextLine()` method.
 The `nextLine()` call waits for the user to enter text and press enter.
-The entered text is then assigned to the `String` variable `message`.
+The entered text is then assigned to the `String` variable `message`, where `String` is the variable type used in Java to store text.
 The program can reference the `message` variable later, for example to print it.
 When running the program, enter a message in the console as if you were the user.
 The `nextLine()` command reads the input and *returns* it as a `String`.
 To use the returned `String` in the program, it must be saved to a `String` variable (e.g. `String message = scanner.nextLine();`).
 A value saved in a variable can be reused.

 <programming-exercise name='Message'>